If outdoor adventure is your #1 priority, these small cities are the perfect home base.

 There’s nothing unusual about white water rafting to work in the morning when you live in this amazing mountain town.
 With the Gold Medal waters of the Animas River flowing through downtown Durango and 300-miles of wilderness trails just 30 minutes away, biking, hiking, trout fishing, and going for float in the morning, afternoon or evening is commonplace.

-A variety of major employers including Spearfish Regional Health, Black Hills State University, Spearfish Forest Products, Polaris, and Quarq/SRAM are based in Spearfish, making this small town ideal for those looking to settle down and embrace the adventurous, outdoorsy lifestyle.
+What to do for work: A variety of major employers, including Monument Health, Black Hills State University, Spearfish Forest Products and Quarq/SRAM, are based in Spearfish, making this small town ideal for those looking to settle down and embrace the adventurous, outdoorsy lifestyle.

 Want more content about cool places delivered straight to your inbox?
 Sign up for Livability’s weekly newsletter!